logo

 Transition to Teaching Program

 Individuals with a bachelor’s degree may become certified to teach in Indiana via Transition to Teaching.
-Transition to Teaching programs are two-semester curriculums that prepare those with bachelor’s degrees in specific content areas to become licensed.
+Transition to Teaching (T2T) programs are 18-24 credit hour curriculums that prepare those with bachelor’s degrees in specific content areas to become licensed.
 Note that though it is considered an alternative route in Indiana and can lead to a temporary permit to teach once you are accepted to a program, Transition to Teaching is not always offered as a job-embedded or paid residency curriculum.
 Consult the program(s) you are considering for available options.
 You can see a list of approved Transition to Teaching programs through the Indiana Department of Education.

 Testing Requirements for Indiana Alternative Certification